kareemay/iQuHACK-quantum-cat/README.md

 #iQuHACK quantum computing video game

     Skill level: Beginner
+    Education
     Understanding the phases of circuits and qubits Anybody with any background can understand through problem solving how to create a circuit without being explicit with details

+    Reason for the game: Cats are everywhere in Quantum Computing!
+Schrodingers cat!
+Boxes are everywhere too!
+Why not use those to understand QC?

     We start out with the cats in superpostion (green cats) which are the qubits.
     We use the Draper Method for addition and subtraction.